Information for applicants

 A quick guide for GPs is available outlining the relevant procedures to follow.
 The process for medical assessment is shown in the Guidance for UK GPs flow chart.
 An assessment report template is provided for GPs to keep a record of their findings.

 Where a GP is unable to complete an assessment or the fitness decision has to be made by an AME, the GP should provide relevant information for the applicant to take to the AME for assessment.
+Most applicants who do not meet the DVLA Group 2 medical standards should normally be referred to an AME for assessment.
+Those only meeting the car driving (DVLA Group 1) standard may be assessed by an AME for restricted certification.
 A referral form is available.

 Submission of Results of Assessments by General Practitioners to the CAA